-- touching the centre of the time interval and moving it sideways. - touching and moving the left or the right edge of the interval, changing the limits of the tariff zone.
+• touching and moving the left or the right edge of the interval, changing the limits of the tariff zone.
 Start and end time is visible in the middle of the time interval.
 The resolution of time intervals is 15 minutes.
 The minimum duration of an interval is 2 hours.

-switching between the two setting screens of the cost calculator.
+Control switching between the two setting screens of the cost calculator.